 Hinged Fire Pit Spark Screen

 Other types of screens make tending to the fire more convenient such as the Hinged Fire Pit Screen.
-This safety screen features two hinged doors on the front that fold back on top of itself for easy access to the fire and the decorative handles on the front add a nice appeal when it’s closed.
+This fire screen features two hinged doors on the front that folds on top of itself for easy access to the fire and the decorative handles on the front add a nice appeal when it’s closed.